 What can I spend HSA money on?
 What happens if I want to use the money for something else?

-You’ll have to pay a 20% penalty if you withdraw money from the HSA for non-qualified expenses before age 65.
+You’ll have to pay taxes and a 20% penalty if you withdraw money from the HSA for non-qualified expenses before age 65.
 The penalty disappears after that, but you’ll still have to pay taxes on non-qualified withdrawals.
-However, there are plenty of ways to avoid paying taxes on your HSA withdrawals after age 65, such as using the money tax-free to pay your Medicare premiums, out-of-pocket prescription drug costs, and other eligible expenses.
+However, there are plenty of ways to avoid paying taxes on your HSA withdrawals after age 65, such as using the money tax-free to pay your Medicare premiums, out-of-pocket drug costs, and other eligible expenses.

 Is it only worthwhile to contribute to an HSA if I have a lot of medical expenses?